Laser Brightness Calculator

 Stimulated emission and lasers

 When a ground-level state electron in an atom absorbs a photon, it moves up to a higher energy level within the atom.
 After a short time (decay time), the electron emits a photon with an energy equal to the difference between the two energy levels and falls again back to the original level.
+Read more about this in our Bohr model calculator.

 Sometimes, these electrons can be found in what is called a metastable state, which, in simple words, is a level where the electron takes longer to decay back to the ground state.
 Again, when doing so, the electron will emit a photon with a energy.